Modern slavery statement

 Our key suppliers are assessed based on their geographic location and the nature of their business or services.
 Based on this year’s review, we are satisfied that our key suppliers have appropriate policies in place and that these policies are being regularly reviewed and updated.

-We have supplier due diligence and monitoring processes in place for new and existing suppliers.
+We have existing supplier due diligence and monitoring processes in place.
 Our Procurement team, assisted by our Legal team, continue to look for ways to improve our supplier due diligence process, to ensure that we are working with organisations that have controls in place to minimise risks, including the risk of modern slavery and human trafficking.
+In the coming year, we will be implementing a more advanced third party due diligence screening tool.

 Our Procurement team is also looking to foster long-term relationships with suppliers, through which policies aimed at minimising a range of risks (including the risk of modern slavery and human trafficking) can be advanced.